Mihail Roller: Early life and activity

 Roller was born in Buhuși, then a commune in Neamț County, to a Jewish family; as reported by Roller himself, his father was a rabbi, though some sources identify him as a functionary.
 The boy completed his secondary education in Bacău, and soon became a sympathizer of far left causes.
 The date of his affiliation with the banned Romanian Communist Party (PCdR), later Workers' Party (PMR), remains disputed.
 The formerly communist writer Mihai Stoian gives 1926, noting that it coincided with a strike action in Buhuși.
 Other sources suggest that he only joined in 1931.
 Historian Lucian Boia writes that Roller, like other communist men of his generation, could not have been a card-carrying member at that stage, since that would have formed material proof of conspiratorial activity.
 More likely, Roller was inducted through a verbal statement.

-A student at Berlin Institute of Technology and ParisTech between 1925 and 1931, Roller became a member of the Roter Frontkämpferbund.
+A student at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) and ParisTech between 1925 and 1931, Roller became a member of the Roter Frontkämpferbund.
 He also joined the Communist Party of Germany in 1926 and the French Communist Party in 1928, working on their publications.
 According to his autobiographical notes, he also served as leader of the Romanian Communist Group in France.
 Professionally, he qualified as a road and highway superintendent.
 After returning to the country in 1931, Roller was made editor of the PCdR's main gazette, Scînteia.
 Roller described his beginnings with the party's Agitprop section (1931–1933) as the start of his life as a "professional revolutionary".

 As later noted by researcher Victor Frunză, the PCdR's clandestine nature and inner struggles make it impossible to know for sure who was in charge of Scînteia by that moment in time.
 Frunză believes that Roller was one of the young men working under senior activist Ana Pauker; the others were Răutu, Chișinevschi, Vasile Luca, Gheorghe Stoica, Sorin Toma, Gheorghe Vasilichi and Ștefan Voicu.
 Another fellow communist, Belu Zilber, later noted that Roller was already designated the PCdR historian, and promised an official post in the event of a communist takeover.
 Such historiographic ambitions prompt historian Adrian Cioroianu to call Roller a "fantasizer" in the field.
 According to political scientist Vladimir Tismăneanu, Roller was also one of the Jewish and Bessarabian "déclassés" who gained top PCdR positions in the Chișinevschi–Răutu faction, and in fact a staunch anti-intellectual.